Stefano Colantuono: Managerial career

 Colantuono led Atalanta's successful return to the top flight during the 2011–12 Serie A season, resulting in a comfortable 12th-place finish, despite the club beginning the season with a six-point deduction for its involvement in the 2011–12 Italian football scandal.
-An additional deduction of 2 points followed before the 2012–13 Serie A season; however, Colantuono still managed to guide Atalanta to safety with a 15th-place finish.
-Keeping with their manager for the 2013–14 Serie A campaign, Coulantuono secured 11th place and some impressive performances, including victories of local rivals Internazionale and A.C.
+An additional deduction of 2 points followed before the 2012–13 Serie A season.
+However, Colantuono still managed to guide Atalanta to safety with a 15th-place finish.
+Keeping with their manager for the 2013–14 Serie A campaign, Colantuono secured 11th place and some impressive performances, including victories of local rivals Internazionale and A.C.
 Milan.
-Before the start of the 2014–15 Serie A season, Coulantuono committed his future to Atalanta; however, the season did not go well and after a poor run of form he was dismissed on 4 March 2015 and replaced by Edy Reja, leaving Atalanta only 3 points above the relegation zone.
+Before the start of the 2014–15 Serie A season, Colantuono committed his future to Atalanta; however, the season did not go well and after a poor run of form he was dismissed on 4 March 2015 and replaced by Edy Reja, leaving Atalanta only 3 points above the relegation zone.
 He took up the head coach position soon after at Udinese.

 He then guided Bari from November 2016 until June 2017, only achieving twelfth place with one of the clubs more widely expected to fight for a promotion spot.
 He was subsequently appointed head coach of Salernitana in December 2017, taking over from Alberto Bollini, guiding the club to a mid-table finish.

 After being confirmed in charge of Salernitana for the 2018–19 season, Colantuono resigned on 18 December 2018 after three consecutive defeats, leaving the promotion hopefuls in a mid-table position in the league table.

 In September 2020 he accepted a non-coaching managerial role at his former club Sambenedettese, being appointed as technical director.
 He was removed from his role on 11 January 2021.

 On 17 October 2021, he was appointed new head coach of his former team Salernitana, replacing Fabrizio Castori and taking over with the club being at the bottom of the 2021–22 Serie A table.
 He was removed from his managerial duties on 15 February 2022, a few weeks after a club takeover, after failing to improve the club's fortunes.
 On 8 August 2022, he was re-hired by Salernitana as the club's new youth system chief.

 On 19 March 2024, Colantuono was appointed as head coach of Salernitana until the end of the season following the dismissal of Fabio Liverani.
 He guided the club until the end of the season, which ended with relegation to Serie B, then returning to his previous role as youth system chief.

 On 11 November 2024, he was appointed once again as head coach following the dismissal of Giovanni Martusciello, as the club was deep in the relegation of zone in the 2024–25 Serie B season.
 However, on 30 December 2024, after failing to turn the team's fortunes, Colantuono departed from Salernitana by mutual consent.